effectfully/STLC/readme.md

 normᵖ = on-typed $ pure ∘ erase ∘ norm
 ```

-`on-typed` receives a function `f` and a term, tries to typify the term, makes type variables consecutive and strengthened, applies `f` to the result and removes `just`, when inferring is successfull, or returns `lift tt` otherwise.
+`on-typed` receives a function `f` and a term, tries to typify the term, makes type variables consecutive and strengthened, applies `f` to the result and removes `just`, when inferring is successful, or returns `lift tt` otherwise.

 `_>>=ᵗ_` constructs values of type `mx >>=ᵀ B`, which are "either `nothing` or `B x`".
 The idea is described [here](http://stackoverflow.com/questions/31105947/eliminating-a-maybe-at-the-type-level) (I changed the definition a bit though).

 `thicken` is defined in terms of `enumerate` described [here](http://stackoverflow.com/questions/33345899/how-to-enumerate-the-elements-of-a-list-by-fins-in-linear-time).

-`generalize` substitutes type variables with universally quantified types with universally quantified upper bounds for variables and also prepends a universally quantified context:
+`generalize` substitutes type variables with universally quantified types with universally quantified upper bounds for variables and prepends a universally quantified context:

 ```
 app : ε {2} ⊢ (Var zero ⇒ Var (suc zero)) ⇒ Var zero ⇒ Var (suc zero)